-Complement your customer referral efforts with a recommendations/referrals section in your customer reviews.
+Complement your customer service efforts with a recommendations/referrals section in your customer reviews.
 The majority of buyers are willing to share their experience with other prospects but vendors just need to ask first.

 7) Build a customer community and increase your LTV

 Give customers a voice in the way you evolve the products they use and you give them an extra reason to stay.
 Engaged customers who have a stake in your brand tend to have longer and higher lifetime value.

 8) Prioritize reviews for higher-priced products